What is IOMMU?

 - Open AMD CBS

-- Set IOMMU from Auto/Disabled → Enabled
+- Set IOMMU → Enabled

 - If available, enable DMA Protection and DMAr Support